 Leticia was born and raised in Tlaxcala, Mexico.
 Animals have always been her passion.
-She always loved animals from an early age.
 She graduated from Universidad Autonoma De Tlaxcala in Mexico with a doctorate in veterinary medicine in 1992.
-Soon after graduation, I was offered a job with the Mexican government Agricultural department that provided support to livestock farmers and various farming projects which included artificial insemination in pigs and small scale beekeeping projects.
+Soon after graduation, she was offered a job with the Mexican government Agricultural Department that provided support to livestock farmers and various farming projects which included artificial insemination in pigs and small scale beekeeping projects.
 She also worked at various small private animal veterinary clinics doing preventative care and grooming.
 She also taught biology, ecology, computer software programming and art at high school and middle school level.

-She am married to my best friend and husband Anthon and currently share their home with Steward, a dachshund adoptee from Ayers Animal Hospital.
+She is married to her best friend and husband, Anthon.
+They currently share their home with Steward, a dachshund adoptee from Ayers Animal Hospital.

 She enjoys canvas painting, traveling, gardening, rock music, hiking, Zumba, raising rare breed chickens and learning the guitar.

-Working at Ayers Animal Hospital is truly a wonderful experience and great people to work with.
-Lots of opportunities for professional growth and the pleasure to provide loving care to our four-legged friends of all shapes and sizes.
+For Leticia, working at Ayers Animal Hospital has been a truly wonderful experience with great people to work with, lots of opportunities for professional growth, and the pleasure to provide loving care to our four-legged friends of all shapes and sizes.